 Parent to Parent USA was incorporated as a 501(c)(3) in 2006.
 Since this date the P2PUSA Board of Directors has met bi-monthly to review, advise and implement mission driven, membership advised policies and practices.
 In October 2006, with funding from key partners including Maternal and Child Health, the Beach Center on Disability and Family Voices, Parent to Parent USA hosted a meeting attended by 27 Statewide Parent to Parent program directors.
 In June 2009, Texas Parent to Parent hosted the Parent to Parent USA Directors’ Meeting attended by thirty-eight program staff representing 21 emerging and established statewide Parent to Parent programs.
-Colorado Parent to Parent hosted the P2P USA 2011 Director’s Meeting (now dubbed the P2P Leadership Institute), followed by South Carolina’s Family Connection hosting in 2013.
-In 2015, Arizona’s Raising Special Kids in 2015, Connecticut’s PATH in 2017 and New Mexico’s Parents Reaching Out in 2019.
+Colorado Parent to Parent hosted the P2P USA 2011 Director’s Meeting (now dubbed the P2P Leadership Institute), followed by South Carolina’s Family Connection hosting in 2013, Arizona’s Raising Special Kids in 2015, Connecticut’s PATH in 2017 and New Mexico’s Parents Reaching Out in 2019.

 Nancy DiVenere BA, St Michael’s College, was, until 2004, the Executive Director of Parent to Parent of Vermont, a statewide family support and leadership organization she founded in 1987.
 As Director, Nancy introduced Family Faculty into the University of Vermont, College of Medicine preparing and supporting a cadre of experienced families to teach patient- and family-centered care to medical students and pediatric residences.
 Vermont’s Medical Education Program was recognized by the Association of American Medical Colleges as the first Family Faculty program in the country.
 In 1998, Nancy was honored by the Robert Wood Johnson Foundation with a Community Health Leadership Award as one of ten individuals in the country “changing the shape of health care in America.”
 In 2003 with funding from the Robert Wood Johnson Foundation Nancy and colleagues created Parent to Parent USA serving as President until 2011.
 Nancy had been a member of the Board of Directors of P2P USA and remains Faculty for the Institute for Patient-and Family-Centered Care in Bethesda, Maryland.